Travel planning isn’t all about booking flights and hotels, it includes a few boring aspects….one of them being travel insurance.

 Where to get travel insurance

-For a good travel insurance, we strongly recommended World Nomads.
-They are a well-known and trusted brand among many frequent travelers, they offer good value for money, flexibility, availability to claim online while you’re still away, offering coverage for a range of adventure activities, provide up-to-date travel safety alerts through their World Nomads Travel Safety Hub, and even allow you to buy a World Nomads policy if you’re already traveling.
+World Nomads provides travel insurance.
+They are a well-known and trusted brand among many frequent travelers, they offer flexibility and availability to claim online while you’re still away, offering coverage for a range of adventure activities, provide up-to-date travel safety alerts through their World Nomads Travel Safety Hub, and even allow you to buy a World Nomads policy if you’re already traveling.

 Get a quote from World Nomads below:

 All in all, the rates for full coverage Travel Insurance are very reasonable given you choose the right provider.
-It is well worth getting full coverage if you can.
 You will be very grateful for the options full coverage provides should your trip not go as planned.

 We have seen many trips be interrupted by unforeseen circumstances (even before Covid-19), and a good quality travel insurance plan, such as the one offered by World Nomads or SafetyWing, that covers everything is often the savior of a spoiled vacation.